Civil Society Champions: 2018

-Winners of 2019
+2019

 An award ceremony for winners of "Champions of Civil Society-2019" event took place in Minsk club "Brugge" on January, 9.
 Assembly of NGOs has noted personas and important events of civil sector for the eleventh time.
 This time the jury consisted of a record number of civic leaders, experts, journalists and winners of previous events – for a total of 150 people.

 The most fierce competition unfolded in the category Community Leader / Public Leader of the Year.
 The first place was shared by Svetlana Gatalskaya of the "March, baby!", movement which promotes the adoption of the law on combating domestic violence, and Elena Maslyukova, leader of the initiative against the plant for the production of bleached cellulose in Svetlogorsk.